Serious Injury Lawyer in Massachusetts

 Subarachnoid hemorrhaging is bleeding in the brain from blunt force trauma that can lead to a coma, paralysis, and cognitive dysfunction.

 Subdural or intracranial hematoma is the formation of a blood clot from a blow to the head that can lead to traumatic brain damage or death

 The symptoms of a brain injury can vary depending on the severity of the injury, certain risk factors, and how quickly the injury is treated.
 For example, in the case of subarachnoid hemorrhaging, brain damage can be reduced if the pressure caused by the bleeding is relieved immediately.
 The following are common symptoms of a brain injury:

 Balance and coordination issues

 Any kind of head injury should be immediately checked by your physician and monitored.

-A spinal injury can be a whiplash injury or strain to the tendons, tissues and muscles of the neck and back, but which can traumatize the spinal column.
-More serious injuries are disk herniation, and complete and incomplete spinal cord injury that causes partial or complete paralysis
+A spinal injury can be a whiplash injury or strain to the tendons, tissues, or muscles of the neck and back that traumatizes the spinal column.
+More serious injuries are disk herniations and complete or incomplete spinal cord injuries that cause partial or complete paralysis.

-Diagnostic testing will confirm spinal injuries.
+Diagnostic testing will confirm the nature and extent of spinal injuries.
 A clinical exam will usually establish where the injury is focused, the degrees of muscle strength and movement, and sensory limitations.